-- (ep) "Nationally recognized testing laboratory" or "NRTL" means a qualified private organization that performs independent safety testing and product certification.
-Each NRTL must meet the requirements set forth by the United States Occupational Safety and Health Administration. - (\underline{q}) "Net metering facility" means a net metering facility as defined in ORS 757.300(1)(d).¶ - (\underline{pr}) "Non-residential customer" means a retail electricity consumer that is not a residential customer, except "non-residential customer" does not include a customer who would be a residential customer but for the residency provisions of subsection (\underline{ry}) of this rule.¶ - (qs) "Point of common coupling" means the point beyond the customer-generator's meter where the customer-generator facility connects with the electric distribution system.¶ - ($r\underline{t}$) "Public utility" has the meaning set forth in ORS 757.005 and is limited to a public utility that provides electric service.¶ - (su) "Reference point of applicability" (RPA) means a location proximate to the generation where the interconnection and interoperability performance requirements, as specified by IEEE 1547, apply.¶ - (v) "Residential customer" means a retail electricity consumer that resides at a dwelling primarily used for residential purposes.
+- (p) "Nationally recognized testing laboratory" or "NRTL" means a qualified private organization that performs independent safety testing and product certification.
+Each NRTL must meet the requirements set forth by the United States Occupational Safety and Health Administration. - (q) "Net metering facility" means a net metering facility as defined in ORS 757.300(1)(d). - (r) "Non-residential customer" means a retail electricity consumer that is not a residential customer, except "non-residential customer" does not include a customer who would be a residential customer but for the residency provisions of subsection (v) of this rule. - (s) "Point of common coupling" means the point beyond the customer-generator's meter where the customer-generator facility connects with the electric distribution system. - (t) "Public utility" has the meaning set forth in ORS 757.005 and is limited to a public utility that provides electric service. - (u) "Reference point of applicability" (RPA) means a location proximate to the generation where the interconnection and interoperability performance requirements, as specified by IEEE 1547, apply. - (v) "Residential customer" means a retail electricity consumer that resides at a dwelling primarily used for residential purposes.
 "Residential customer" does not include retail electricity customers in a dwelling typically used for residency periods of less than 30 days, including hotels, motels, camps, lodges, and clubs.
-"Dwelling" includes, but is not limited to, single-family dwellings, separately-metered apartments, adult foster homes, manufactured dwellings, and floating homes.¶ - $(\pm \underline{w})$ "Spot network" means a type of electric distribution system that uses two or more inter-tied transformers protected by network protectors to supply an electrical network circuit.
-A spot network may be used to supply power to a single customer or a small group of customers.¶ - (wx) "Written notice" means a required notice sent by the utility via electronic mail if the customer-generator has provided an electronic mail address.
-If the customer-generator has not provided an electronic mail address, or has requested in writing to be notified by United States mail, or if the utility elects to provide notice by United States mail, then written notices from the utility shallmust be sent via First Class United States mail to the notification address provided by the customer-generator.
-The utility ishall be deemed to have fulfilled its duty to respond under these rules on the day it sends the customer-generator notice via electronic mail or deposits such notice in First Class mail.
-The customer-generator ishall be responsible for informing the utility of any changes to its notification address.
+"Dwelling" includes, but is not limited to, single-family dwellings, separately metered apartments, adult foster homes, manufactured dwellings, and floating homes. - (w) "Spot network" means a type of electric distribution system that uses two or more inter-tied transformers protected by network protectors to supply an electrical network circuit.
+A spot network may be used to supply power to a single customer or a small group of customers. - (x) "Written notice" means a required notice sent by the utility via electronic mail if the customergenerator has provided an electronic mail address.
+If the customer-generator has not provided an electronic mail address or has requested in writing to be notified by United States mail, or if the utility elects to provide notice by United States mail, then written notices from the utility must be sent via First Class United States mail to the notification address provided by the customer-generator.
+The utility is deemed to have fulfilled its duty to respond under these rules on the day it sends the customer-generator notice via electronic mail or deposits such notice in First Class mail.
+The customer-generator is responsible for informing the utility of any changes to its notification address.

-RULE SUMMARY: The changes to this rule clarify requirements and update the references to the net-metering facility compliance standards.
+RULE TITLE: Installation, Operation, Maintenance, and Testing of Net Metering Facilities RULE SUMMARY: The changes to this rule clarify requirements and update the references to the netmetering facility compliance standards.